 Know Your Audience and What They Want

-Before any organization can diversify their audience, they must know who their audience is in the first place – not only in terms of demographic composition, but also preferences.
+Before any organization can diversify their audience, they must know who their audience is in the first place — not only in terms of demographic composition, but also preferences.
 A great way to do this is through focus groups.
 For example, Seattle Symphony’s recent focus groups and audience feedback surveys found that young, urban consumers were more interested in attending classical programming than they expected (which certainly challenges assumptions about the tastes of young patrons).
 As a result, they invested more resources in elevating their classical, tried-and-true programming, reaching more young audiences with an offering that better aligned with their tastes.
-This example ties in nicely to the work we do at Social Impact Architects.
-Many of our client projects include a survey component across different audiences, such as board, staff, donors or key members of the community the client serves.
+This example ties in nicely to Social Impact Architects’ work.
+Many of Social Impact Architects’ client projects include a survey component across different audiences, such as board, staff, donors or key members of the community the client serves.
 It’s an essential step in level-setting and reveals areas of priority.

 Scale Your Reach by Investing in Digital Marketing